Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 It was the third day, and we were flying to Pokhara after breakfast.
 The flight was only delayed by fifteen minutes.
 Despite the flight route being cloudy, it was a smooth flight despite the monsoon season.
-We collected our baggage, got to our vehicle, and went to our hotel.
-We went for a walk after checking into the hotel and had lunch at the Lakeside.
+We collected our baggage, got to our vehicle, and went to our Hotel.
+We went for a walk after checking into the Hotel and had lunch at the Lakeside.

 Jomsom, Lower Mustang and Muktinath tour

 We met as planned for breakfast, loaded our jeep with our luggage, and left for the airport.
-The jeep was requested to wait at the parking lot until our flight took off.
+However, the jeep was requested to wait at the parking lot until our flight took off.
 I had to do this as they were on a tight schedule, and all the flights were fully booked.

-The plan was to spend the next three days going on jeep rides combined with some hiking to get acclimatized to altitude before going to Muktinath for their pilgrimage, as they come from sea level and tropical weather, we were preventing high altitude sickness and getting appropriately acclimatized.
+The plan was to spend the next three days going on jeep rides combined with some hiking to get acclimatized to altitude before going to Muktinath for their pilgrimage; as they come from sea level and tropical weather, we were preventing high altitude sickness and getting appropriately acclimatized.

 Tukche and overnight at Marpha

-I got up early to witness the sunrise on Mount Nilgiri and surrounding valley.
+I got up early to witness the sunrise on Mount Nilgiri and the surrounding valley.
 The peak was covered by clouds but was clearing slowly.
-The flights took place right on time this morning; we could hear the aircraft come and leave, as the airport is just a stone’s throw away from the whole town of Jomsom.
+The flights took place right on time this morning; we could hear the aircraft come and leave, as the airport was just a stone’s throw away from the whole town of Jomsom.
 We had breakfast and left in a jeep to the historic village of Tukche.
-The drive is beautiful along the raging Kali Gandaki river, past many apple, peach orchards and farmland with stunning views and surprisingly blue sky amid partially cloudy weather; after all, we were in the Himalayan rain shadow.
+The drive is beautiful along the raging Kali Gandaki river, past many apple and peach orchards and farmland with stunning views and surprisingly blue sky amid partially cloudy weather; after all, we were in the Himalayan rain shadow.

 History of Tukuche

-Hike to Dhumba Lake, Thini village and drive to Kagbeni village.
+Hike to Dhumba Lake, Thini village, and drive to Kagbeni village.

 Muktinath and back to Jomsom.

-Chill out day at Pokhara
+Chill out the day at Pokhara

 We had a relaxing morning, apart from Smrithi going for a paraglide flight around 10 o’clock.
 The morning rain delayed the paragliding.
-It was about midday when she took off, and the rest of the day was just to relax.
+It was about midday when she took off, and the rest of the day was to relax.